omerg864/ChopChopDjango/README.md

 # Dynamic Restaurant Menu Website

 This project is a dynamic restaurant menu website developed with Django, Python, HTML, CSS, JavaScript, and PostgreSQL.
-It provides a user-friendly interface that allows restaurant owners to easily manage their menu, and customers to view the menu items and place orders.
+It provides a user-friendly interface that allows restaurant owners to easily manage their menu, and customers to view the menu items.

 ## Features